 Students who do not place into the courses may also take them if space is available.

 - Please send your questions about ESL courses to firstname.lastname@example.org.

 - Please send your questions about the English Placement Test (EPT) to email@example.com.

 |Academic English I (for undergraduate and graduate students)

 |Academic English II (for undergraduate students)

-- English 99S.
-Academic Oral Communication Strategies [no credit, graded A-F] Development of oral communication skills in English, developing strategies for orally communicating with classmates in both classroom and study contexts, with instructors and teaching assistants during class time and office hours, and with university staff for various purposes.
+English 99S.
+Academic Speaking and Pronunciation [no credit, graded A-F, $480 special fee] Development of oral communication skills in English, developing strategies for orally communicating with classmates in both classroom and study contexts, with instructors and teaching assistants during class time and office hours, and with university staff for various purposes.
 Focus is on the improvement of pragmatic competence and clear pronunciation when orally conversing in academic contexts.